How to extend WiFi coverage using an Ubiquiti NanoStation

-In this guide we'll take you through extending your WiFi range and covering a separate building using an Ubiquiti NanoStation.
+In this guide I will show you how to extend your WiFi range and include a separate building using an Ubiquiti NanoStation.

 To complete this type of installation you will need:

 2 sets of Ethernet cable

 If you're not familiar with Power-over-Ethernet (PoE), it's a brilliant technology that allows sending low voltage (24V) over standard Ethernet cable to power devices like our NanoStation.

 The Australian 240V plug and PoE injector are supplied as part of the Ubiquiti NanoStation kit.

 The PoE injector takes our standard Ethernet connection from the modem/router plugged into the LAN port as its input, adds 24V/1A DC, and pumps it into the outgoing PoE port where we will be plugging a length of standard Ethernet cable in to connect the NanoStation.

 In order to isolate the NanoStation's WiFi from the cable modem's own WiFi signal (to limit interference), the best spot for the installation was outside the house.
 Ideally it would have been best to place it on the outside of the brick wall, but we opted for the easier choice and mounted it on a wooden board.

 Most of the area to be covered was only 50-70m away from this position.